Khayerkhal: Assets and resources at Khayerkhal

-The most of the land occupied by agriculture purpose as well as one river is flowing through this sansad.
-This sansad's land also occupied by larger lowland called Chakchaka/Magoshani dham.
+Most of the land is occupied by agriculture purpose as well as one river is flowing through this sansad.
+This sansad's land also occupied by larger lowland called "Chakchaka/Magoshani dham".
 The soil is mixture of clay at tops and sands under the clay.
 The soil is fertile and permissibility of the soil is medium which is good for agriculture crops.

 Cropping pattern and shifts in cropping pattern:

 The main crops of this area are rice, wheat, potato, jute, cabbage, cauliflower, vegetable etc. The farmers are growing the crops three times in a year.

 There is not so much change cropping pattern for last 15 years but recently some of the farmers have shifted agricultural field into tea garden as they are not getting enough profit from agriculture as well as 3 years hard work to adopt the tea gives good benefit with less work for next 50 years.